Swaraj664/Discord-Server-Nuker/README.md

 8. wait until downloaded
 9. click close
 10. open setup.bat
-11. open settings.json and change the settings to whatever you want
+11. open settings.json and change the settings to whatever you want and dont forget to enter discord bot token
 12. open start.bat
 13. add the bot to an server and give it an role with admin
 14. type the prefix you chose then nuke (standard .nuke)